Language Model Scaling Law

 - Context:

-- It can (typically) help in understanding the Trade-offs between model size, training data, and computational resources in language model development.
+- It can (typically) reveal LLM Trade-offs between model size, training data, and compute resources through scaling laws.

-- It can (often) demonstrate that Model Architecture factors such as depth or width have minimal effect on performance compared to scaling parameters like model size, data, and compute.
+- It can (often) show that LLM Architecture factors like model depth have minimal impact compared to scaling parameters.

 - ...